 For groups that are looking for traditional analysis of common experimental types, IGC offers standard analysis packages.
 These include mapping data to reference genomes, standard analysis such as peak finding or gene expression calculation, UCSC visualization, and annotation.
 The end result is a set of analysis files that can be used to get your project started.
 This includes quality control, and we will be happy to brief you about the results of your experiment and suggest further experiments/analysis that may help advance your work.

 Scientific advancement is often dependent on fully leveraging your data, and for genomics data this can mean developing novel analysis techniques, cross-referencing results with other types of public or private studies, or inventing creative ways to present complex data.
 This also includes the analysis of cutting-edge or novel techniques for which current analysis approaches are inadequate or unavailable.
 IGC brings extensive experience analyzing genomics data sets, and was primarily established to help push the envelope on genomics research at the Salk.
 If your group is looking for expert assistance, come by the IGC or make an appointment and we will be happy to figure out a course of action to fill your needs.

 Other services provided by the IGC

 IGC is committed to teaching researchers to perform their own data analysis whenever possible.
 This involves understanding each of the steps required in the analysis of their data, which software programs are available, and how to use them effectively.
-This education happens implicitly through each of the services offered through IGC, as well as through online resources such as the IGC wiki and annual bioinformatics and genomics training workshops (see the 2017 workshop).
+This education happens implicitly through each of the services offered through IGC, as well as through online resources such as the IGC wiki and annual bioinformatics and genomics training workshops.
 In addition, the IGC is dedicated to training the next generation of scientists by providing competitive paid internships for local undergraduates through UCSD AIP and for high school students through the Heithoff-Brody Scholars Program.